ibalampanis/ai-ethics/guide.md

 The key stakeholders and their responsibilities accordingly:

 *	Business and Marketers: Ensuring respectful and ethical development of AI applications.
-*	Consumers: Advocacy for privacy and safety rights and fair treatment in marketing practices
+*	Consumers: Advocacy for privacy and safety rights and fair treatment in marketing practices.
-*	Regulators and Policymakers: responsibility for creating and enforcing laws and regulations that protect consumer rights, prevent deceptive practices, and ensure compliance with data protection standards such as GDPR (General Data Protection Regulation)
+*	Regulators and Policymakers: responsibility for creating and enforcing laws and regulations that protect consumer rights, prevent deceptive practices, and ensure compliance with data protection standards such as GDPR (General Data Protection Regulation).
 *	AI Developers and Researchers: Adherence to ethical guidelines and best practices in AI development, including fairness, transparency, accountability, and avoiding unintended biases or discrimination.
 *	Ethics Committees and Industry Associations: Development of codes of conduct, guidelines, and certification programs to ensure that businesses and marketers adhere to ethical principles in their AI-driven marketing strategies.
 *	Academic and Civil Society Organizations: Contribution to raise awareness about potential risks and ethical concerns associated with AI in marketing and foster public dialogue on the ethical implications of targeted advertising and data-driven marketing strategies.